essembeh/YouRSS/README.md

 # Youtube RSS viewer

 > TL;DR; a minimal Youtube RSS feed viewer in your browser.
-There is no adds, no cookie, no registration, no authentication, only the RSS content.
+There is no adds, no cookie*, no registration, no authentication, only the RSS content.

 See [YouRSS on Desktop](./images/yourss_desktop.png) and [YouRSS on Mobile](./images/yourss_mobile.png)